contao/docs/docs/dev/reference/hooks/colorizeLogEntries.md

 ---

-The `colorizeLogEntries` hook is triggered when a user closes his account.
-It passes the user ID, the operation mode and the module as arguments and does not expect a return value.
+The `colorizeLogEntries` hook is triggered when a log entry is saved.
+It passes the data of the log entry and the label created by Contao and does expect a string for the label as return.

-The operation mode will either be `close_deactivate` or `close_delete`.

 ## Parameters